 There are multiple eSIMs to choose from, which include various options for validity (7 days, 15 days, or 30 days) as well as data limits (1GB up to 20GB).

 Every Airalo eSIM offers coverage across every part of China and works immediately once you land in country.
+Unlimited data plans provide seamless internet access without the hassle of physical SIM cards, ensuring uninterrupted connectivity while traveling.
 Best of all, setting up an eSIM takes only about 10 minutes from the moment you click “purchase” to the moment when the eSIM is available to use.

 China Phone Plans (Purchased in China)